Summer school

 Students participating in this course are expected to write a short statement (max.
 1 page A4) to: i) introduce who they are in terms of disciplinary background and education ii); outline how they (intend to) engage with the theme of life, death, biodiversity and extinction in political ecology; iii) outline questions or issues on these themes with which they would like to engage; and iv) offer expectations from the course.

-After successful completion of this course participants will be able to:
+After successful completion of this course students will be able to:

-• Demonstrate a thorough knowledge of new dynamics in the links between crises, power, life and death, and the intersections amond these;
+- Demonstrate a thorough knowledge of new dynamics in the thinking on conservation, extinction and alternatives, and the intersections among these;

 Assumed prior knowledge